Varsha-1605/Breast-Cancer-Predictor/README.md

 ## Limitations
 - **Not for Clinical Use:** This app is for educational purposes only and should not be used for real medical diagnoses.
-- **Dataset Reliability:** The dataset is publicly available but may not be suitable for real-world medical applications.
+- **Dataset Reliability:** The dataset is reliable for educational and research purposes, particularly in machine learning applications.
+However, it should not be used for real-world medical diagnosis without
+    further validation against contemporary medical standards and larger, more diverse datasets. 🚨